ChildMindInstitute/mindlogger-backend-refactor/README.md

 alembic upgrade head
 ```

+> 🛑 **NOTE:** If you run into role based errors e.g. `role "postgres" does not exist`, check to see if that program is running anywhere else (e.g. Homebrew), run... i.e. `ps -ef | grep {program-that-errored}`
+> You can attempt to kill the process with the following command `kill -9 {PID-to-program-that-errored}`, followed by rerunning the previous check to confirm if the program has stopped.

 ## Running the app

 ### Running locally

-This option allows you to run the app for development purposes without having to manually build the Docker image.
+This option allows you to run the app for development purposes without having to manually build the Docker image (i.e. When developing on the Web or Admin project).

 - Make sure all [required services](#required-services) are properly setup
 - If you're running required services using Docker, disable the `app` service from `docker-compose` before running: